Efficient Density Control for 3D Gaussian Splatting

 [{

-{By improving adaptive density control of 3DGS \cite{kerbl20233d}, our EDC achieves superior rendering quality while using only one-third of Gaussians.
-Benefiting from a more efficient long-axis split operation, we successfully recover details of the switch on the wall and the trim line along the stairs in the playroom \cite{hedman2018deep} scene.} }] { {\fnsymbol{footnote}}
+{By improving adaptive density control of 3DGS \cite{kerbl20233d}, our EDC achieves superior rendering quality while using less Gaussians.
+Benefiting from Long-Aixs Split, we successfully recover details of the ceiling lights and smoke detectors in the drjohnson \cite{hedman2018deep} scene.} }] { {\fnsymbol{footnote}}

 }